 By the way, if you remember correctly, I already told you who the winner was.
 Hint hint.
 Anyways, your style roofing is your personal preference.

 Consider your roofing like the top-hat to your outfit or your brand new fedora to top-off the outfit.
 I am not sure if you knew this but a roof is totally a fashion statement in the home-game – you know a bit about metal roofing, now it’s time to learn about asphalt shingles.

 3-Tab Asphalt Shingles

-The first option when it comes to Asphalt Shingles is known as 3-Tab Asphalt Shingles.
-Right of the bat, one major advantage of a 3-tab shingle style is that it’s rather inexpensive compared to any other roofing option.
+The first option when it comes to shingles is known as 3-tab.
+Right off the bat, one major advantage of a 3-tab shingle style is that it’s rather inexpensive compared to any other roofing option.

 Without truly pinpointing it down, this is sort-of the basic model of all homes and truly has rather questionable benefit for you as a homeowner.
 I mean with poor wind uplift ratings, the potentiality to be damaged by thermal shocks, and even the circumstances of being blown away due to storms or broken down by hail…

 Premium (Laminate Shingles)